-- 10.14 The Principal may send a pupil home, after consultation with that pupil's parents/carers and a health professional as appropriate, if the pupil poses an immediate and serious risk to the health and safety of other pupils and staff, for example because of a diagnosed illness such as a notifiable disease.
-This is not an exclusion and should be for the shortest possible time. - 10.15 In cases where the Principal and parents/carers agree that the progress of the pupil has been unsatisfactory and the pupil is unwilling or unable to profit from the educational opportunities offered.
-Additionally, if parents/carers have treated the academy or members of its staff unreasonably the Principal may require the parents/carers to remove the pupil at the end of a term.
-This is not exclusion and in such cases, the Principal will assist the parent/carer in placing the pupil in another school.
+13.16 The Executive Headteacher may send a pupil home, after consultation with that pupil's parents/carers and a health professional as appropriate, if the pupil poses an immediate and serious risk to the health and safety of other pupils and staff, for example because of a diagnosed illness such as a notifiable disease.
+This is not an exclusion and should be for the shortest possible time.